-The Company adopted ASC 326, Financial Instruments - Credit Losses ("CECL") on January 1, 2023, which did not have a material impact to its financial statements.
+We adopted ASC 326, Financial Instruments - Credit Losses ("CECL") on January 1, 2023, which did not have a material impact to our financial statements.
 The CECL expected loss model requires an allowance for all expected credit losses for the life of a loan be recognized when the loan is either originated or acquired.
 The allowance for credit losses is a valuation account that is deducted from, or added to, the amortized cost basis of the financial asset(s) to present the net amount expected to be collected on the financial asset(s).
 At each reporting period, the company will update its estimate and adjust the allowance for credit losses accordingly.
 Increases in the allowance are recorded through net income as a reversal of credit loss expense.
-Decreases in the allowance are recorded through net income as a reversal of credit loss expense.
-This standard does not specific measurement technique for estimating expected credit losses.
+This standard does not specify a specific measurement technique for estimating expected credit losses.
 Approaches can vary based on a variety of factors.
-The Company has decided to use a discounted cash flow model to determine the credit loss, if any, for its financial instruments subject to the CECL guidance.
+We generally use a discounted cash flow model approach to determine the credit loss, if any, for its financial instruments subject to the CECL guidance.

-Q2 2023 Highlights
+Q3 2023 Highlights